Lake110/headspacehub/README.md

 Welcome to Headspace Hub, a compassionate website designed to provide mental health support, resources, and community connections.
 The aim of this project is to create a safe, accessible space where individuals can find mental wellness information, support resources, and connect with others on similar journeys.
 The website emphasizes a calming, non-judgmental atmosphere that encourages users to explore mental health resources with confidence.

-This website serves as a comprehensive platform offering crisis support information, self-care tips, professional guidance, community connections, and mental health awareness events.
+This website serves as a comprehensive platform offering crisis support, self-care tips, community connections, and mental health awareness events.
 The design prioritizes accessibility, user comfort, and immediate access to crucial support resources.

 <a id="instructions"></a>

 ## Instructions and Features

 Headspace Hub is designed to be intuitive, calming, and supportive for users who may be experiencing mental health challenges.
-The website features a responsive navigation system, crisis support information prominently displayed, and organized content that avoids overwhelming users.
+The website features a responsive navigation system, support information prominently displayed, and organized content that avoids overwhelming users.

 ### General Style